pypa/pip/docs/development.rst

 Automated Testing
 =================

-All pull requests and merges to 'master' branch are tested in `Travis <https://travis-ci.org/>`_ based on our `.travis.yml file <https://github.com/pypa/pip/blob/master/.travis.yml>`_.
+All pull requests and merges to 'master' branch are tested using `Travis CI`_ based on `our .travis.yml file`_.

-Usually, a link to your specific travis build appears in pull requests, but if not, you can find it on our `travis pull requests page <https://travis-ci.org/pypa/pip/pull_requests>`_
+Usually, a link to your specific Travis CI build appears in pull requests, but if not, you can find it on `our Travis CI Pull Requests page`_

 The only way to trigger Travis to run again for a pull request, is to submit another change to the pull branch.